gridiron-zone/furya/docs/endpoints/legacy-rest.md

 # Legacy Amino JSON REST

-The gridiron versions v1.0.0 (depends on Cosmos-SDK v0.41) and earlier provided REST endpoints to query the state and broadcast transactions.
-These endpoints are kept in gridiron v1.0, but they are marked as deprecated, and will be removed after a few versions therefore call these endpoints legacy REST endpoints.
+The fury versions v1.0.0 (depends on Cosmos-SDK v0.41) and earlier provided REST endpoints to query the state and broadcast transactions.
+These endpoints are kept in fury v1.0, but they are marked as deprecated, and will be removed after a few versions therefore call these endpoints legacy REST endpoints.

 Some important information concerning all legacy REST endpoints: